-Learn Coping Mechanisms Tips on How to Protect Your Recovery
+Learn Addiction Coping Mechanisms Tips on How to Protect Your Recovery

-The road to wellness after dealing with a substance use problem should be viewed through a long range lens.
+The road to wellness after dealing with a substance use problem should be viewed through a long-range lens.
 It simply takes time to make such profound changes in your habits and lifestyle choices.
-Over time, the coping skills you adopt to maintain sobriety will also pertain to health and wellness.
+Over time, the addiction coping mechanisms you adopt to maintain sobriety will also pertain to health and wellness.

 8 Coping Mechanisms Tips to Use in Recovery

 When you begin the road to living a sober lifestyle you need to approach the process from a holistic viewpoint.
 Holistic simply means to think about how all aspects of your being are functioning at any given point.
 These include your body, mental health, and spirit.

 When these three facets are healthy, you will have a better chance of staying sober and well.
 Use these 8 coping mechanisms tips to help you achieve this goal:

 Learning how to manage stress is huge in recovery success.
 Stress has the power to disrupt your recovery process and lead to relapse.
 There are many methods people can use to help control stress.
 These include: